Far-right politics in Germany: Saxony

 In May 2015, leftists found a mobile phone with logs of chats that police officer Fernando V. had had with neo-Nazis.
-In these chats, he had informed a violent offender with a criminal record about upcoming police operations against other neo-Nazis and exchanged anti-Semitic conspiracy theories.
+In these chats, he had informed a violent offender with a criminal record about upcoming police operations against other neo-Nazis and exchanged antisemitic conspiracy theories.
 After it became known, he was transferred to a police academy to train police officers.
 In September 2015, Pegida founder Lutz Bachmann published police investigation files, including the address of a suspect in a rape case.
 He claimed that he regularly received internal police information labelled as classified.
 The data was true, but the source was not found.

 In December 2015, a main suspect of the Freital group testified that he had received information from the local riot police.
 This may have been one of the reasons why the eight perpetrators were able to plan and carry out their terrorist attacks unhindered for six months.
 Investigations into this were only initiated after a victims' lawyer filed a complaint, but were closed without results until 2017 because the three suspected police officers remained silent and their mobile phones with the alleged chats were not found.
 It was only after the Federal Public Prosecutor General intervened that the Freital group was arrested in 2016 and later convicted of forming a terrorist organisation.
 The Dresden public prosecutor's office had persistently refused to bring charges for this offence.
 Saxony's Deputy Prime Minister Martin Dulig (SPD) therefore suspected at the time that "sympathies for Pegida and the Alternative for Germany (AfD) are greater in Saxony's police force than in the average population" and added: "Our police officers are the representatives of our state.
 As the employer, we can expect them to have internalised the basic elements of political education."